Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 This section depends on the platform.

-Not every platform uses persistent memory.
+Not every platform provides persistent memory.

 Some do.

-On platforms with a persistent memory system, the first event matters.
+On platforms that include a permanent memory system, the first event matters.

 I often include: